Juneseogi/juneseogi.github.io/_pages/about.md

 Hello!
 I'm **Junseok Lee.**

-I am a master’s student in the Department of Statistics at Seoul National University and a member of the Mathematical Data Science Lab, where I am advised by Professor Jeongmin Jeon.
+I am a master’s student in the Department of Statistics at Seoul National University and a member of the Mathematical Data Science Lab, where I am advised by Professor Jeong Min Jeon.
 My research focuses on statistical methods for complex data structures, particularly non-Euclidean data and data subject to measurement error.
 My research interests include:

 - Non-Euclidean statistical analysis